 Name and institution address should also be

 completely written with street name and number (location),

 code, telephone number, facsimile number, and email address.

+avoided in the name of institution.
 Manuscript written by a group, author for correspondence

 along with address is required.